Walter Huston: Career

 Huston makes an uncredited appearance in the 1941 film noir classic The Maltese Falcon, portraying the ship's captain who is shot just before delivering the black bird to Sam Spade, played by Humphrey Bogart.
 Walter's son, John Huston, directed the picture.
 As a practical joke during filming, John had his father enter the scene and die in more than 10 different takes.

 Among several of his contributions to World War II Allied propaganda films, Huston in an uncredited role portrays a military instructor in the short Safeguarding Military Information (1942).
 That film was produced by the Academy of Motion Picture Arts and Sciences and distributed by the War Activities Committee of the Motion Pictures Industry.
 He, along with Anthony Veiller, is also a narrator in the Why We Fight series of World War II documentaries directed by Frank Capra.
 Other films of this period in which he appears are The Devil and Daniel Webster (1941) as Mr. Scratch, Yankee Doodle Dandy (1942), and Mission to Moscow (1943).
 In the latter feature, a pro-Soviet World War II propaganda film, he plays United States Ambassador Joseph E. Davies.

 Huston portrays the character Howard in the 1948 adventure drama The Treasure of the Sierra Madre, which was also directed by his son John.
 Based on the mysterious B. Traven's novel, the film depicts the story of three gold prospectors in 1920s post-revolution Mexico.
 Walter Huston won the Golden Globe Award and the Academy Award for Best Supporting Actor for the film, while John Huston won the Best Director Academy Award, thus making them the first father and son to win at the same ceremony.
 His last film is The Furies (1950) in which he costars with Barbara Stanwyck and Wendell Corey.
 In that Western, Huston's final line is "There will never be another one like me."

 Death

-On April 7, 1950, Huston died of an aortic aneurysm in his hotel suite in Beverly Hills, two days after his 67th birthday.
+On April 7, 1950, Huston died of an aortic aneurysm in his hotel suite in Beverly Hills one day after his birthday.
 He was cremated.

 Legacy

 In 1960, a decade after his death, Huston received a star on the Hollywood Walk of Fame at 6624 Hollywood Boulevard, memorializing his contributions to the entertainment industry through his extensive, critically acclaimed work in motion pictures.
 He was also a member of the American Theater Hall of Fame.

-Huston's son John initially became a screenwriter before becoming an Academy Award-winning director and acclaimed actor.
-All of Huston's grandchildren, except Tony Huston, have become actors, as well as his great-grandson.
-Granddaughter Anjelica sang "September Song" on the May 7, 2012, episode of the NBC TV series Smash.

 In 1998, Scarecrow Press published John Weld's September Song—An Intimate Biography of Walter Huston.